MayankAjmeri/Startup_Name_Generator/README.md

-# mayank
+# Startup Name Generator

-A new Flutter project.
+A new Flutter project that generates random names of a startup.

 ## Getting Started